 4. Patch spraying

-Where black-grass has emerged late or survived other chemical and cultural controls, the option of last resort where hand rogueing is not feasible may be to spray-off affected areas of crop with a non-selective herbicide, such as glyphosate.
+Where black-grass has emerged late or survived other chemical and cultural controls, the option of last resort where hand rogueing is not feasible may be to spray-off affected areas of crop with a non-selective herbicide, such as Roundup.

 Doing so before black-grass sets seed in late June into July is essential to prevent potentially high levels of seed return in following crops.